In 2005, the American Cancer Society formed Smoke Free Ohio, a

 outdoor seating areas of restaurants that are at least 20 feet away

 from an entrance, exit, or window of the restaurant.
+Adams was

 Ohio House District 79, Diana M. Fessler (R-Bethel Township).